What You’ll Need to Prove in Your Pedestrian Lawsuit

 Jon Ostroff has helped more than 25,000 Pennsylvania accident victims over the past 25 years – including many pedestrians and the families of those who died.
 He has also recovered more than a million dollars for many of his clients.

 Each state limits the amount of time you may file a pedestrian lawsuit.
-If you were injured or a loved one was killed, contact Ostroff Injury Law to discuss how to take the next steps toward seeking justice.
+If you were injured or a loved one was killed, contact Ostroff Godshall Injury and Accident Lawyers to discuss how to take the next steps toward seeking justice.